Skip to main content

 How does plant-based eating benefit the planet?
 A diet higher in plants and lower in animal-based foods How does plant-based eating benefit the planet?
 A diet higher in plants and lower in animal-based foods is associated with less of an impact on the environment than a typical Western diet.4,5 Many experts say that a global shift to eating fewer overconsumed animal products and more predominately plant-based foods could help reduce environmental impacts while also reducing food waste.4,5

-Since Clif Bar & Company's founding in 1992, we've been crafting food that fuel our bodies while also building a more just and sustainable food system.
+Since Clif Bar's founding in 1992, we've been crafting food that fuel our bodies while also building a more just and sustainable food system.

 In 2003, we began using organic, plant-based ingredients in our CLIF BAR.
 Today, we continue to prioritize the use of organic, plant-based ingredients that are grown and produced according to rigorous sustainability standards.
 Organic and more sustainably grown ingredients are the link between people’s well-being and a healthy planet.